qmk/qmk_firmware/docs/feature_pointing_device.md

 # Manipulating Mouse Reports

-A report_mouse_t (here "mouseReport") has the following properties:
+The report_mouse_t (here "mouseReport") has the following properties:

 * `mouseReport.x` - this is a signed int from -127 to 127 (not 128, this is defined in USB HID spec) representing movement (+ to the right, - to the left) on the x axis.
 * `mouseReport.y` - this is a signed int from -127 to 127 (not 128, this is defined in USB HID spec) representing movement (+ upward, - downward) on the y axis.